 Participants felt that engaging in co-produced public service reform created a better place to live and work and volunteer co-operatively.
 Active citizens shared that in order to get services that are right and that support people, it was important that they were shaped together by service leaders and citizens.
 This gave citizens and local authority professionals the opportunity to contribute and shape what is needed at the right time and in the right way.
 It was felt that it is important for people ‘with a voice’ to speak up and instigate change on behalf of people who may not be able to do so.
 This enables social justice for all and better access to services.
 And in the context of the global pandemic this is a necessary but not sufficient aspiration.

-Conclusion; Lifelong Learning as a Sustainable Community Voice
+Conclusion; lifelong learning as a sustainable community voice

 The co-produced citizens’ work in Rochdale can be framed as a series of actions taken to reposition people within decision making.
 The quote below illustrates that there was a real sense of achievement, that citizens and local authority leaders have joined together to share individual and collective community aspirations.
 The co-operative work in Rochdale moved the local authority into a place where it could recognise that public service should be genuinely collaborative, respectful and consultative.
 Participants shared the importance of conversation, of holding conversations where thinking and listening were valued, as this quote illustrates: